dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

 Lua 5.3 Bytecode Reference
 ==========================

-This is my attempt to bring up date the Lua bytecode reference.
+This is my attempt to bring up to date the Lua bytecode reference.
+Note that this is work in progress.
 Following copyrights are acknowledged:

 ::